The Project Browser panel helps you find projects for editing and more

 When the panel opens, it displays Recent Projects as its default.

-If you are an Administrator user this will display Recent Projects no matter who created them or who has most recently edited them.
+If you are an Administrator you will see Recent Projects no matter who created them or who has most recently edited them.

 If you are looking for a specific Project and don't see it displayed in the Recent list you can choose the Browse tab to access more options for finding Projects.

-• Pending Resolution: Will show all projects that have outstanding reviewer notes.
+• Projects with Open Comments: Will show all projects that have outstanding reviewer notes.

 You can also use the Search field above the Projects list to narrow down results and/or sort the list by: